-Also keyring_vault_n1.conf file contents should be :
+Also, keyring_vault_n1.conf file should contain the following:

 '''

 vault_url = http://127.0.0.1:8200

 secret_mount_point = secret1

-token = e0345eb4-35dd-3ddd-3b1e-e42bb9f2525d
+token = e0345eb4-35dd-3b1e-e42bb9f2525d

 vault_ca = /data/keyring_vault_confs/vault_ca.crt

 '''

-Detailed description of these options can be found in the upstream documentation.
+The detailed description of these options can be found in the upstream documentation.

-Vault-server is an external server, make sure the PXC node can reach the said server.
+Vault-server is an external server, so make sure the PXC node can reach the server.

-Note: Percona XtraDB Cluster recommends using the same keyring_plugin on all the nodes of the cluster.
-Mix-match is recommended to use it only while transitioning from keyring_file -> keyring_vault or vice-versa.
+Percona XtraDB Cluster recommends using the same keyring_plugin type on all cluster nodes.
+Mixing the keyring plugin types is recommended only while transitioning from keyring_file -> keyring_vault or vice-versa.

-It is not necessary that all the nodes refer to the same vault server, but ensure the vault server is accessible from the respective node.
-If a node cannot reach/connect to a vault server, an error is raised during the server boot, and node refuses to start:
+All nodes do not need to refer to the same vault server.
+Whatever vault server is used, it must be accessible from the respective node.
+All nodes do not need to use the same mount point.

+If the node is not able to reach or connect to the vault server, an error is notified during the server boot, and the node refuses to start: